tombeesley/PSYC121_2022-23/03-Week_3_PSYC121.Rmd

 -   Use a script to run instructions in RStudio
 -   Put data into RStudio form a data file and explore how to run descriptive stats

-This week - again, there's a learnr tutorial to follow and help prep for this week's activities/ [You can find it here](https://ma-rconnect.lancs.ac.uk/W3_LabPrep/){target="_blank"}
+This week - again, there's a learnr tutorial to follow and help prep for this week's activities [You can find it here](https://ma-rconnect.lancs.ac.uk/W3LabPrep/){target="_blank"}

 ## R Studio tasks